matfantinel/fantinel.dev/src/lib/posts/blog-development-sveltekit.md

 After setting it up, I had to figure out how to actually use it.
 I found some examples on the internet, which seemed very straightforward.
 Most of them created a `/posts` folder inside the routes, and then put the .md files in there.
 MDsveX would do the work of transforming them into HTML pages on build, and that was it.
 However, that meant the post URL would have to become `https://fantinel.dev/posts/blog-post-name`.
 That isn't a huge problem by itself, but it was for me because it wouldn't be backwards-compatible with my previous blog URLs, that have been linked to a few times in other sites.
 I wanted to remove the need for "/posts" in the URL to keep that compatibility.

-That means my page on `routes/[slug]/index.svelte` should need some kind of logic that finds the correct blog post to show and dynamically loads the Svelte component generated by MDsveX.
-Not only that, but I needed to be able to extract the metadata of the post - its title, image, and date - to be able to display it on the \_\_layout.reset.svelte file, and also displaying the "Recent posts" cards on the home page.
+That means my page on `routes/[slug]/+page.svelte` should need some kind of logic that finds the correct blog post to show and dynamically loads the Svelte component generated by MDsveX.
+Not only that, but I needed to be able to extract the metadata of the post - its title, image, and date - to be able to display it on the `+layout.svelte` file, and also displaying the "Recent posts" cards on the home page.

 ### Extracting post data